Yaroslav Amosov

-Yaroslav Amosov (born 9 September 1993) is a Ukrainian mixed martial artist who currently competes in the Welterweight division.
+Yaroslav Amosov (born 9 September 1993) is a Ukrainian mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship.
 He has previously fought in Bellator MMA, where he is the former Bellator Welterweight Champion.
 In July 2023, Amosov reached #7 in World Welterweight rankings according to Fight Matrix.
+As of August 8, 2026, he is #13 in the Meta UFC welterweight rankings.

 He is a four-time world sambo champion, a two-time European and Eurasia champion, and European Cup winner.
 Amosov is also the winner of many national and international competitions.

 Sambo career

 Yaroslav Amosov was born on 9 September 1993, in the city of Irpin, Kyiv region.
 He began to actively engage in combat sambo at the age of fifteen at the initiative of his stepfather, trained at the Kyiv club "Hermes" under the guidance of coaches Fedor Mykolayovych Seredyuk and Vadym Mykhailovych Korytny.

 He achieved his first serious success at the adult international level in 2012, when he won the European Combat Sambo Cup.
 Subsequently, he achieved significant success in this martial arts: he became the world champion three times according to the version of the international federation WCSF (2013, 2014, 2015) and twice the champion of Europe according to the version of the European federation ECSF (2013, 2014).
 In September 2014, he became the champion of Eurasia in professional combat sambo, defeating the experienced Russian fighter Shamil Zavurov in the final with a suffocating reception.
 He repeatedly won championships and Cups of Ukraine in combat sambo.
 In March 2015, he was awarded the honorary title "Honored Master of Sports of Ukraine" for his outstanding sports achievements.

 In September 2012, though early into his Combat Sambo career, Amosov finished in third place against Ikram Aliskerov in European Combat Sambo Federation sanctioned competition that was being hosted in Moldova.
 In December of that same year, Amosov again came in third place against Aliskerov in World Combat Sambo Federation sanctioned competition that was held in Moscow.